Brian Alainu'uese: Club career

-Super Rugby statistics

-Glasgow Warriors

 On 24 October 2016 it was announced that he had signed for professional provincial team Glasgow Warriors in a deal to the end of the season.
 He made his competitive debut for Glasgow on 28 October 2016 against Benetton Treviso at Scotstoun Stadium.
 Langilangi Haupeakui also made his Warriors debut in the same match - Alain'uese replaced Tim Swinson on 51 minutes; and Haupeakui replaced Simone Favaro on 55 minutes.
 This gives Alainueuse a Glasgow Warrior No. 272 and Haupeakui a Glasgow Warrior No. 273.